DeaDHackS/Hepheastus/README.md

 # What Is Hepheastus?
 Hepheastus is a Multi-Web Application Vulnerability Scanner written in Perl, most of his scans are accurate!

+# Incoming Features
+We are now scripting a CMS(Content Manager System) detecter!
+We are also adding a Dork searcher :)

 # Important
 we are currently working on it, if you have any bugs, issues or suggestions please report in the issues section in Github!